emmercm/www/src/blog/discussion-guide-more-than-a-glitch.md

 ## Chapter 6

-- Do you think your company is investing enough in making their products accessible?
+- Do you think your company is investing enough in making its products accessible?
 - The book gives multiple examples of companies taken to court over their products being inaccessible.
 Do you know of companies that are getting it right, are ahead of the curve, or advocate for accessibility outside their workplace and products?
 - Universities have started adding ethics courses to their computer science curriculums.
 The author would likely argue that one course is not enough.
 What other human-centric courses do you think should be required for computer science students?